TristanCacqueray/haskell-xstatic/README.md

 ## Notes

+- The files are embedded in the code.
-- The files are embedded and served compressed, the staticApp sets the `Content-Encoding: gzip` headers.
+- Compressed files are served as-is by automatically adding the `Content-Encoding: gzip` headers.
 - When adding new packages, keep the original files license.
 XStatic only adds metadata.